-We continue communicating frequently to all employees regarding the risks of COVID-19, and mitigation steps they should take to protect themselves and others.
+We continue to communicate frequently with all employees regarding the risks of COVID-19 and their responsibility to protect themselves and others.
 We have also established an internal website with a variety of resources for employees to access the most up-to-date and reliable information.
-We continue to monitor the latest developments regarding COVID-19 and adjust our response to the situation daily, as events warrant.
+A dedicated Threat Assessment Group monitors the latest developments and adjusts our response to the situation daily, as events warrant.

 For further information, investors can contact Investor Relations at (419) 421-2071 or IR@marathonpetroleum.com.
 Those with questions about Marathon brand stations can contact firstname.lastname@example.org, 866-462-7284 (toll free).
 Media and other interested parties can contact Jamal Kheiry at JTKheiry@marathonpetroleum.com or 419-421-3312.